mstoeck1/dtcl/README.md

 # dtcl
-_Distributed Commandline Interface written in bash_
+_Distributed Telekom Command Line written in bash_

 The **dtcl** utility executes commands on multiple servers, using ssh to make the connections.
 The servers are targeted serially.
 You run the **dtcl** utility on the "local" server and the commands specified in **dtcl** execute on the target servers.